 Before you start looking for a job as an ex-felon, it is prudent to ensure that your criminal record is accurate.
 Errors in recording do occur, and leaving these as they are will definitely work against you either way.
 Each state has a relevant authority from which one can acquire a copy of his or her criminal record.
 The simplest place to start is your local Police Records office.

 Ex-felons need to acquire ‘special’ interview skills purely because they will more or less be required to give some details about their past.
 The basic rule here is to show prospective employers that you are on the reform path and that you can back this up with actual performance if given a chance.

-Networking is most important for job-seeking ex-felons.
+Lastly, networking is most important for job-seeking ex-felons.
 Find friends, family, and other helpful people who are willing to help, and share your skills and job aspirations with them.
 They just might know an employer who may be willing to hire you.